CiscoSystems/don/README.md

    don/collector.py to match the settings in the file downloaded in the previous step. **This step is soon going to be automated and integrated with the next step.**
-3. DON runs as a  application.
-   `python manage.py runserver 0.0.0.0:8000.` This runs the django server that accepts requests on port 8000 from any IP address.
-For more understanding of how to start the django server, please look at official django documentation.
+3. `python manage.py runserver 0.0.0.0:8000.` This runs the django server that accepts requests on port 8000 from any IP address.
+For a better understanding of how to start the django server, please look at official django documentation.
    If you get an error "Error: That port is already in use." and you are sure that there is nothing listening on the port, then use `sudo fuser -k 8000/tcp`